 Community Meeting: The IMT hosted a virtual community meeting yesterday, with over 150 participants viewing the live video.
 A recording of the meeting is now available at https://facebook.com/santafeNF/.
 No account is required to view the video.
 The next virtual community meeting will be held tonight at 6 pm on the Santa Fe National Forest’s Facebook page.
 American Sign Language interpretation and live-captioning services are provided.
 We will monitor online Facebook questions during the meeting, or you can email us your questions in advance at email@example.com.
 A recording will be posted immediately following the live meeting.

-Closures and Restrictions: The closure order remains in effect prohibiting members of the public from entering the restricted area, including all Forest Service lands, roads and trails, within an area that is roughly defined by the Rio Nambe Trail #160 on the north, the Borrego Trail #150 and Forest Road 412 on the east, Forest Road 102 on the south and back up the forest boundary line on the west to meet the Rio Nambe Trail #160.
-Despite the reduction in smoke, the Medio Fire is still active and the public should continue to exercise caution and avoid all areas that could be impacted by the Medio Fire.
-Stage 1 fire restrictions remain in effect on the Santa Fe National Forest to reduce the risk for human-caused wildfire under the current dry weather conditions.
+Closures and Restrictions: Santa Fe County has implemented a burn ban.
+Stage 1 fire restrictions are in effect on the Santa Fe National Forest to reduce the risk for human-caused wildfire under the current weather conditions.
+A closure order remains in effect prohibiting members of the public from entering the restricted area, including all Forest Service lands, roads and trails, within an area that is roughly defined by the Rio Nambe Trail #160 on the north, the Borrego Trail #150 and Forest Road 412 on the east, Forest Road 102 on the south and back up the forest boundary line on the west to meet the Rio Nambe Trail #160.
+Fire managers are asking the public to exercise caution and avoid all areas that could be impacted by the Medio Fire.
 A Temporary Flight Restriction is in place over the fire area.
-Santa Fe County has a burn ban currently in effect.

 Smoke: Updated smoke and air quality information is available at https://fires.airfire.org/outlooks/SantaFe.
-Smoke will likely increase when firing operations resume.
+Smoke will gradually increase throughout the week as fuels dry out and firing operations resume.
 Smoke-sensitive individuals and people with respiratory problems or heart disease are encouraged to take precautionary measures.
 Information on air quality and protecting your health can be found at https://www.env.nm.gov/air-quality/.